safe-acid/TeamTalk5-YouTubeLink/systemd/system/README.md

 ## 📁 Adjust the Service File

 Open the youtube_user1.service file.
-Modify the following fields:
-Replace user1 with your username.
+Modify the following fields, replace user1 with your username.

 * Update the WorkingDirectory path to the location of your project:
 ```shell script